 A person may have good physical health and vast wealth, but if relationships are poor, life is not really very healthy or very rich.

-5. There are Very Important Persons (VIPs) in a leader's sphere of influence with whom a leader needs to develop and maintain quality relationships.
+5. There are Very Important Persons (VIPs) in each person's sphere of influence.
+Each VIP has their own sphere of influence, and thus the benefits of better relationships can be multiplied to many people.

 Very Important Persons . . .